opsdroid/opsdroid/scripts/update_example_config/README.md

 # Update example configuration file

 This script uses the GitHub api to pull the configuration options for all official skill modules and updates the example configuration file with them all commented out.

+# Requirements
+This script requires two dependencies to run:
+- PyGithub
+- Pyyaml
+- jinja2

+You can run the command: `pip install -r requirements_dev.txt` in the root of the project to install the dependencies or you can install them manually if you wish.

+# Running the script

+You can run the script within the root directory of the project with the command:

+`python scripts/update_example_config/update_example_config.py`

+You can also pass a few optional arguments when running the above command in your command like:

+- first argument - path and file to be updated by the script.
+If this is not provided the default is the file located in [configuration/example_configuration.yaml](/opsdroid/configuration/example_configuration.yaml)
+- `-t` or `--token` - Your personal github api token.
+If not used, github will only accept 60 calls to its api from your IP address, instead of the 5000 calls allowed if authenticated.
+- `-a` or `--active-skills` -  A list of all the skills you wish to mark as active when the file gets updated.